TimPurdum/timpurdum.github.io/_posts/2022-11-07-static-site-with-jekyll.md

 10. Open your browser and navigate to <a target="_blank" href="http://localhost:4000">http://localhost:4000</a>.
 You should see your new site rendered!

 You don't actually need the `--livereload` flag to build your site, but I choose to always use this while developing, so that I can quickly see the changes I make to markdown and css sites rendered in the browser.

+These steps got me up and running locally.
+However, when I went to publish to GitHub Pages, I found a few more things I needed to add.

+1. In your `Gemfile`, comment out the line starting with `gem "jekyll"`
+2. Also in the `Gemfile`, uncomment the line starting with `gem "github-pages"`, and replace with `gem "github-pages", "~> 227", group: :jekyll_plugins` where 227 is the latest version of the `github-pages` gem available.
+3. Run `bundle install` to install the `github-pages` gem.
+4. Run `bundle add webrick` (no idea, but you'll get an error without it).

+Once these steps are added, try pushing your code up to GitHub, and navigate to `https://YOURNAME.github.io` to see the code in action!